Fast Training of Diffusion Models with Masked Transformers: Broader impacts and limitations

 \section{Broader impacts and limitations}

 Our work can reduce the training costs of diffusion models from the algorithmic perspective without sacrificing the generative performance.
-Our algorithmic innovation is orthogonal to the improved infrastructure and implementation~\citep{mosaic}, which means a combination of these two improvements can further make the development of large diffusion models more accessible to the broad community.
+Our algorithmic innovation is orthogonal to the improved infrastructure and implementation~\citep{mosaic}.
+A combination of these two improvements can further make the development of large diffusion models more accessible to the broad community.
 Although our work is directly tied to particular applications, MaskDiT shares with other image synthesis tools similar potential benefits and risks, such as generating Deepfakes for disinformation, which have been discussed extensively (\emph{e.g.}, \citep{vaccari2020deepfakes}).

 One of our limitations is that we still need a few steps of unmasking tuning to match the state-of-the-art FID with guidance.
 It is directly related to another issue of masked training: it does not produce a good unconditional diffusion model.
 We leave it as future work to explore how to improve the unconditional image generation performance of MaskDiT.
-Another limitation is that due to the limited computational resources, we have not explored other diffusion transformer architectures except DiT-XL/2~\citep{peebles2022scalable}.
-We believe a better backbone architecture can enable a better trade-off between training efficiency and generative performance.